Low Level Laser Therapy

 How Does Low Level Laser Therapy Work?

-The cold lasers used for Low Level Laser Therapy are handheld devices which are used by the clinician.
-These devices are often no larger than the size of a flashlight.
+The hand held cold lasers used for Low Level Laser Therapy are often no larger than the size of a flashlight.
 The laser is positioned directly above the area that is being treated and remains there for a time period of 30 seconds up to several minutes, depending on the size of the area and the dosage being applied.

 During the time that the laser is being applied to the treatment area, non-thermal photons of light are emitted from the laser and pass through the layers of skin.
 Once the light energy of the laser passes through the skin, it is absorbed and interacts with the light-sensitive elements of the cells.
 When the energy is absorbed by the cells, it begins a series of events within the cell that can result in restoring damaged or injured tissue thus resulting in a reduction in pain, inflammation, and overall healing time.